Nepalese Business Philosophy: Good Service is Good Karma

 Help those around you, starting with those close to you

-Help your neighbors.
+Help your neighbours.
 Help them grow their businesses with your excellent services.
 It is a powerful and simple business strategy that is also practical and workable.
-It is practical because when people do business with their neighbors, they usually already have some knowledge about them and are eager to grow the local economy.
+It is practical because when people do business with their neighbours, they usually already have some knowledge about them and are eager to grow the local economy.
 The buck does not go anywhere.

 When your local economy grows, your environment also benefits.
 This may result in cultivating more businesses and expanding the economy even further.
 It is a great circle of growth, which may grow even larger.
 Good karma does go around and come around.